DS12/haskell-class/tutorials/RecursionProblems.md

 If you haven't already, take a look at the [Recursion chapter](https://github.com/DS12/haskell-class/blob/master/tutorials/chapter4.md) of these notes.
 That chapter explains recursion and walks you through some examples.

 Many of the functions in this document are implemented in Haskell already.
 When this is the case, the function you write will have `my-` added to its name.
-For example, there is a `length` function in Haskell, so the function you will implement `myLength`.
+For example, there is a `length` function in Haskell, so you will name your function `myLength`.

 You should supply type signatures for all of these functions.
 Doing so will force you to clarify your thinking and will make writing the function body much easier.

-## Part 0: `myLength`
+## Part 0: `myLength` and `secondSmallest`

 ### (0a)
 Write a function called `myLength` that computes the length of a list.
 You should  be able to get these results, for example: